-The reason they love Table Tennis, is because they know it’s impossible to be a good player instantly.
-They want to graft, grind and work towards success because there's no better feeling than working towards a big goal and achieving it.
+The reason they love Table Tennis is that they know it’s impossible to be a good player instantly.
+They want to grind and work towards success.
+There’s no better feeling than working towards a big goal and achieving it.

 You are in control: